 If your address or condition changes, or if you no longer need paratransit service, please call to let us know.

 Information We'll Need from You

-When you call, the Customer Service Representative will prompt you for some details and will need time to enter them into our booking system.
+When you call, we will prompt you for some details and will need time to enter them into our booking system.

 We will ask you: